spacenectar/builda/readme.md

 ## Roadmap

 - Make the TypeScript selection do more than just change the file extension
-- Add the abiltiy to choose the directory to generate the components
 - Add support for non-MDX storybook files
 - Some serious refactoring
 - Add unit tests